Forgot password

 What happened to RFK Jr.’s voice?

-Robert F. Kennedy Jr. has recently emerged out of the shadow of his late uncle, former U.S. President John F. Kennedy, and his late father, Attorney General and presidential candidate Robert Kennedy, and resides under the limelight as he campaigns for the next presidency.
-And if someone’s caught an interview or podcast with RFK Jr., they may be wondering about his distinct, raspy voice.
+Robert F. Kennedy Jr. recently emerged out of the shadow of his late uncle, former U.S. President John F. Kennedy, and his late father, Attorney General and presidential candidate Robert Kennedy.

 Recommended Videos

-The 70-year-old was diagnosed with spasmodic dysphonia in the 90s.
-John Hopkins Medicine calls it a “voice disorder” which is caused by “involuntary spasms in the muscles of the voice box or larynx.”
-The severity of spasmodic dysphonia is a spectrum — on one end, those with it can’t speak at all, and on the other end, someone has difficulty stating words without a “tight, strained or strangled sound,” John Hopkins Medicine described.
+70-year-old Kennedy was diagnosed with spasmodic dysphonia in the ’90s.
+Johns Hopkins Medicine calls it a “voice disorder” which is caused by “involuntary spasms in the muscles of the voice box or larynx.”
+The severity of spasmodic dysphonia is a spectrum — on one end, those with it can’t speak at all, and on the other end, someone has difficulty stating words without a “tight, strained or strangled sound.”

 He then revealed that he and his wife, actress Cheryl Hines, traveled to Kyoto, Japan eight months before the interview’s publication (it was released on YouTube in July 2023) to go under the knife.
 “It made my voice a lot more reliable, and now I’m doing a bunch of alternative sort-of therapies that I think are making it a lot stronger,” RFK Jr. said.
 “So, we’ll see what happens.”